Wilson lines and their Laurent positivity: Laurent positivity of Wilson lines and Wilson loops

 \subsection{The statements}

-In this section, we show that Wilson lines and Wilson loops have a remarkable positivity nature.
+In this section, we show that Wilson lines and Wilson loops have remarkable positivity properties.
 Let us first clarify the positivity properties which we will deal with, and state the main theorems of this section.

 Let $\Sigma$ be a marked surface (See \cref{subsec:moduli} for our assumption on the marked surface).
 We say that $f\in \cO(\P_{G, \Sigma})$ is \emph{\GSuniv\ positive Laurent} if it is expressed as a Laurent polynomial with non-negative integral coefficients in the GS coordinate system associated with any decorated triangulation $\boldsymbol{\Delta}$.
 A morphism $F: \P_{G,\Sigma}\to G$ is called a \emph{\GSuniv\ positive Laurent morphism} if for any finite-dimensional representation $V$ of $G$, there exists a basis $\mathbb{B}$ of $V$ such that $c_{f, v}^V\circ F\in \cO(\P_{G, \Sigma})$ is \GSuniv\ positive Laurent for all $v\in \mathbb{B}$ and $f\in \mathbb{F}$, where $\mathbb{F}$ is the basis of $V^{\ast}$ dual to $\mathbb{B}$ (see \eqref{eq:mat_coeff}).